hero-org/herocast/README.md

 Click to open the localhost link and it should start compiling.

 If the compiling fails and cannot compile because of some missing (unset) .env variables, double-check the spelling of the env variable name (copy/paste from the examples, to be sure).
+Be sure to check all of the ones you set yourself (it may not be the one) its complaining about.

 And congratulations, you now have a local version of herocast working!